- You cannot add "6th Annual Climate XChange Tesla Raffle" to the cart because the product is out of stock.

 Since January 1, 2020, Tesla vehicles no longer qualify for the Federal EV tax credit.
-However there may be applicable state incentives of up to $5,000.
+However pending Federal legislation could change that, and there may be applicable state incentives of up to $2,500.
 You may see Tesla’s list of state incentives here.
 Please consult your tax professional.

 The Climate XChange Annual Tesla Raffle website will be available and ticket sales will begin before midnight Eastern Time.
 Find us at CarbonRaffle.org, ClimateXChangeRaffle.org or Climate-XChange.org.